bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ## Secure your system -- restrict access to specific ports

 Configuring IP firewalling is *essential for securing your installation*.
 By default, many services are reachable across the network.
-This allows BigBlueButton operate in clusters and private data center networks -- but it creates a significant attack surface, if your BigBlueButton server is publicly available on the internet.
+This allows BigBlueButton operate in clusters and private data center networks -- but if your BigBlueButton server is publicly available on the internet, you need to run a firewall to reduce access to the minimal required ports.

 If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't need a second firewall and can skip this section.